What does a Revenue Specialist do?

 - Cons:

-- Need to stay updated on regulations and industry changes
+- Constant need to stay updated with industry trends

 What is the job outlook for a Revenue Specialist?